Table of Contents Show

 The answer can vary greatly, meaning you should pick the best one for your needs and budget.
 Let’s review the different types of RVs and what they typically cost.

-RV Cost: Different Types and Classes
+Different Types and Classes of RVs

 Class A RVs are the largest drivable RVs – what you might think of as a “typical” motorhome, with a bus-like profile.
-They offer the most space and amenities but also come with the highest cost.
+They offer extra storage space and amenities but also come with the highest cost.

 Next, class Cs are a bit smaller with fewer features and a smaller price tag.
-These RVs have a truck-style driving area, usually with storage or sleeping areas over the cab.
-There are also so-called “super C” RVs, which combine some of the class C’s design features with the space and power of a class A. Think of class C RVs as a mix between A and B.
+These RVs have a truck-style driving area, usually with storage or sleeping space over the cab.
+There are also so-called “super C” RVs, which combine some of the class C’s design features with the space and power of a class A. Think of class C motorhomes as a mix between A and B.

 Large towable RVs, known as fifth wheels, are generally very nice and feature-filled, like the class A RVs, but they’re usually a little more affordable.
 Because they don’t have drivable motors, fifth wheels are ideal for luxury camping on a budget.

 Additionally, many folks that are considering the full time RV lifestyle like 5th wheels since they have plenty of storage space.
 Just like Class As, these RVs tend to have amenities like air conditioning, king and queen-sized beds, a large living area, full kitchens, and even extra beds for guests or kids.